conornally/diabaig/README.md

 **POSSIBLE FIX** spawn_adds was not placing adds properly when in a tunnel.
 This should fix this issue but needs testing.
 This had not been seen earlier because the witches and necromancers were never drawn out of their rooms.
 Whereas U and O could be drawn out

+### [03] LOCAL LIGHTING

+Because local lighting order got changed a while ago, creatures are not visible during the update loop if they are in a corridor.
+Therefore they dont get any combat messages or appear in ?-7 menu.

+## MINOR ISSUES

+- firestorm and blizzard can effect creatures through walls